ArduPilot/ardupilot_wiki/common/source/docs/common-holybro-kakutef7mini.rst

 RC Input
 ========

 RC input is configured on the R6 (UART6_RX) pin.
-It supports all RC protocols, however for FPort the receiver should be connected to T6 and SERIAL6 configured as described in :ref:`FPort<common-FPort-receivers>` section.
+It supports all RC protocols except PPM.
+See :ref:`common-rc-systems` for details for a specific RC system. :ref:`SERIAL6_PROTOCOL<SERIAL6_PROTOCOL>` is set to "23", by default, to enable this.

+- SBUS/DSM/SRXL connects to the R6 pin but SBUS requires that the :ref:`SERIAL6_OPTIONS<SERIAL6_OPTIONS>` be set to "3".

+- FPort requires connection to T6 and :ref:`SERIAL6_OPTIONS<SERIAL6_OPTIONS>` be set to "7".

+- CRSF also requires a T6 connection, in addition to R6, and automatically provides telemetry.
+Set :ref:`SERIAL6_OPTIONS<SERIAL6_OPTIONS>` to "0".

+- SRXL2 requires a connecton to T6 and automatically provides telemetry.
+Set :ref:`SERIAL6_OPTIONS<SERIAL6_OPTIONS>` to "4".

+Any UART can be used for RC system connections in ArduPilot also, and is compatible with all protocols except PPM.
+See :ref:`common-rc-systems` for details.

 FrSky Telemetry
 ===============